-To program, press "Temp" then "Jets."
-Press "Temp" to adjust.
+To program, press "Temp" or "warm" or "cool" then "Jets."
+Press "Temp" or "warm" or "cool" to adjust.
 Press "Jets" to exit programming.

 At the beginning of each filter cycle the pump(s) purge for 30 seconds; the pump purges for 5 minutes.
 The only effect filter duration has is: 1) During the filter, the low-speed of pump 1 never turns off, and 2) In Economy and Sleep Modes, heating only occurs during the filter cycle.